mlandis/phyddle/docs/source/overview.rst

 A phyddle pipeline analysis has five steps: :ref:`Simulate`, :ref:`Format`, :ref:`Train`, :ref:`Estimate`, and :ref:`Plot`.
-Standard analyses run all steps, in order for a single batch of settings.
-That said, steps can be run multiple times under different settings and orders, which is useful for exploratory and advanced analyses.
-Visit :ref:`Tricks` to learn how to use phyddle to its fullest potential.
+Standard analyses run all steps, in order, based on the analysis :ref:`Configuration`.
+Steps can also be run individually and/or multiple times under different settings and orders, which is useful for exploratory and advanced analyses.

-All pipeline steps create output files.
+All pipeline steps create output files, which are stored in the :ref:`Workspace` directories.
 All pipeline (except :ref:`Simulate`) also require input files corresponding to at least one other pipeline step.
 A full phyddle analysis for a *project* will automatically generate the input files for downstream pipeline steps and store them in a predictable *project directory*.